nicolatravaglini/GroupChat/README.md

 IDEAS:
 Implement a list of rooms you can enter, with relative password;

-Reverse the order of the writing part of the message with that of reading;

 Insert the buttons to be able to go back (in the screens previous);

 Implement file encryption algorithm;